lisa-butler/My-Dive-Log/README.md

 ![diving_officer.html](log/static/images/do.jpg)

 This page has the same theme as the home page.
 It is intended for those with staff status only to view.
 Staff status has to be applied through the admin tool in django for now, this is something that would be changed if i had more time and scope for this projects development.
 The diving officer home page gives the diving officer access to the members who are registered on the application and to all of their logs.
+It has the raised boxes as on the index page, these direct the user to view club logs or view club members.

 **Club Logs:**
 This page is very similar to the personal logs page.
-It displays the dives logged by all divers, their username is present to indicate who logged each dive.
+It displays the dives logged by all divers.
+Their username is present to indicate who logged each dive.
+Dives are in order of most recent first.
+Had this been a project i had more time on, i would have developed a function to filter these results.
+At the bottom of the log there is a button to return the user to the diving officer home page

 ![club_logpage.html](log/static/images/clublog.jpg)

 **Members:**
 This page has the same card theme as the log page.
 It contains a list of the users username, first name, last name and email.
+There is also a button at the bottom of the page to allow the user to return to the diving officer home page.
+Had i had more time i would have developed a way for the user to delete and edit divers details.

 ![club_members.html](log/static/images/members.jpg)